SnowyStorm00/shiny-pokemon-counter/readme.md

-# Shiny Pokemon Counter v1.0.0 Release Notes
+# Shiny Pokemon Counter v1.1.0

 ## Overview
 Shiny Pokemon Counter is a dedicated application for tracking your shiny hunting progress across all Pokemon generations.
 This tool calculates real-time odds and helps you monitor your shiny hunting journey with accurate probability statistics.